We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 It is the kind of love that says, “Love your enemies.”

-Naturally, our emotions tell us to hate those who hurt us —
+Naturally, our emotions tell us to hate those who hurt us.

-but Calvary’s love teaches us to forgive, to bless, and to love them instead.
+But Calvary’s love teaches us to forgive, to bless, and to love them instead.

-That is the power and mystery of Calvary’s love —
+That is the power and mystery of Calvary’s love—

-a love not born from emotion, but from sacrifice, obedience, and divine determination.
+a love born not from emotion, but from sacrifice, obedience, and divine determination.

-It is the love that gives without expecting anything in return.
+It gives without expecting anything in return.

 And if this love truly lives in you,